lowRISC/opentitan/hw/ip/spi_device/doc/_index.md

 SPI Device HWIP has three modes + TPM mode, which are "Generic" mode (also known as FwMode), "Flash" mode, and "Passthrough" mode.
 Generic mode is exclusive.
 Flash and Passthrough modes share many parts of the datapath.
-TPM mode only shares the SPI and has separate CSb port, which allows that the host sends TPM commands while other SPI mode is active.
+TPM mode only shares the SPI and has separate CSb port, which allows that the host sends TPM commands while other SPI mode is active (except Generic mode).

 Mode     | FwMode | Status | JEDEC | SFDP | Mailbox | Read | Addr4B | Upload | Passthrough
 ---------|--------|--------|-------|------|---------|------|--------|--------|-------------